 Referred to as “the other career in education,” the realm of student services has many names: student affairs, student personnel administration, student support, and university administration (to name a few).

 They all describe one job: an administrative position in higher education.
-From campus activities to financial aid to academic advising, student services includes a wide range of university positions.
+From campus activities to financial aid and academic advising, student services include a wide range of university positions.

-The non-profit aspect of universities also fosters creativity.
+The nonprofit aspect of universities also fosters creativity.
 When a collective mission is bigger than the organization (“helping students develop in mind, body, and spirit for service to Christ in the Church and the World”), employees aren’t narrowly focused on a hard bottom line.
 This opens the door for creative problem-solving.
-As one non-profit employee points out, “you’ll constantly be challenged to figure out how to fulfill your mission quicker, cheaper, and better and reach people in new, innovative ways.”
-For those interested in joining a creative community, a career in student services is rewarding.
+As one nonprofit employee points out, “You’ll constantly be challenged to figure out how to fulfill your mission quicker, cheaper, and better, and reach people in new, innovative ways.”
+For those interested in joining a creative community, a career in student services will prove rewarding.

 If you are considering student services, you already recognize the importance of education.
 You care about students bettering themselves and growing into informed, thoughtful adults.
 You care about students’ ability to apply their education to their career.
 You care about creating the best environment for learning.
 Guess what?
 Through student services, you can put those values into action and help shape the direction of the university.
 You have the power to do a great deal of good.

 A career in student services pushes you to grow and learn as a professional.
 Departments within a university must work together closely, so you’ll learn how to adapt and relate to the whole network.
-Having a background in student services helps develop abilities that you otherwise might not have realized you possess.
-Your master’s degree and exposure to university life enhances your verbal communication skills, understanding of legal issues, business writing, leadership, and emotional intelligence.
-You’ll grow as a professional.
+Having a background in student services helps you develop abilities that you otherwise might never have uncovered.
+Your master’s degree and exposure to university life both enhance your verbal communication skills, understanding of legal issues, business writing, leadership, and emotional intelligence.

 What if the time comes when you decide to transition into a career outside of university life?
 The practical experience gained from working in a university directly applies to many other careers.
-The above traits are highly sought after in the business world.
-If the time comes to step outside the bounds of university life, you will be prepared for whatever comes next.
+For example, the traits outlined above are highly sought after in the business world.
+If the time comes for you to step outside the bounds of university life, you’ll be prepared for whatever comes next.

 Do you enjoy listening to bright thinkers and experiencing the arts?
-Regardless of your geographical location (yes, even the plains of North Dakota), all universities offer “culture” on some level.
-Within a university, you have direct access to almost any experience you can imagine: special seminars, concerts, sporting events, art exhibits, plays, volunteering opportunities, bible studies, etc. What if you want to not just listen to music, but be a part of it?
-Many schools have choirs, bands, and orchestras where staff participation is encouraged.
+Regardless of your geographical location, all universities offer “culture” on some level.
+Within a university, you have direct access to almost any experience you can imagine: special seminars, concerts, sporting events, art exhibits, plays, volunteering opportunities, Bible studies, etc. Plus, many schools have choirs, bands, and orchestras where staff participation is encouraged.
 What other career can provide you with such a wide variety of cultural sustenance?

-Those who work in a university receive perks that the general public does not.
-As a student services professional, you benefit from special discounts.
-For example, at Concordia University staff and faculty can attend Concordia Bible Institute’s Bible Studies for no cost and Concordia’s theater productions at half price.
+Those who work in a university receive perks, like special discounts, that the general public does not.
+For example, here at Concordia, staff and faculty can attend Concordia Bible Institute’s Bible Studies for no cost and Concordia’s theater productions at half price.
 Some schools even allow employees to sit in on classes for fun or receive course credit at a discount.
 Universities enrich all who enter, and the administrators are no exception.

 How do you start pursuing a career in student services?
 You get a degree (after all, it is the academic world).
 As somebody interested in education, you probably don’t need to be convinced that more of it is a good thing.
-(However, writing about education is my whole job.
-In the spirit of keeping that job, let me tell you why a master’s degree is a “pro.”)
 Having a master’s degree helps you develop your own abilities, learn more about the world and higher education, and improve the lives of those around you.
-This applies not only to your professional development (as noted under pro #4), but your personal life as well.
-Education is valuable for its own sake.
-The fact that this master’s degree also prepares you for a career is icing on the cake.
+This applies not only to your professional development (as noted under pro #4) but your personal life as well.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.